Another article is published in Scientific Reports!

 The Osteopathy Research and Innovation Network (ORION) Project is the world-first national practice-based research network (PBRN) focused exclusively upon osteopathy.
 With generous financial support from Osteopathy Australia (OA), ORION is designed and independently conducted by UTS:ARCCIM – the Australian Research Centre in Complementary and Integrative Medicine at the University of Technology Sydney.

 ORION is designed to help grow the evidence-base and research capacity in Australian osteopathy over coming years.
-At its heart, ORION is an inclusive project which will help connect all researchers and osteopaths across the breadth of the profession with a view to coordinating and advancing research activity for the good of osteopathy practice and patient outcomes.
-Unlike some other health research project designs, a PBRN such as that employed by ORION helps ensure research questions and the insights gained from empirical investigation are grounded in and of direct relevance to daily routine care, practitioners, and patients.
-For further information please also see the ORION page on the Osteopathy Australia website http://www.osteopathy.org.au/pages/orion.html
+At its heart, ORION is an inclusive project which will help connect all researchers and practising osteopaths across the breadth of the profession with a view to coordinating and advancing research activity for the good of osteopathy practice and patient outcomes.

-An Expression of Interest (EOI) process has been designed to help manage ORION PBRN sub-study proposals.
-EOI submissions are encouraged from clinicians, researchers, potential funders and others.
+An Expression of Interest (EOI) process has been designed to help manage ORION PBRN sub-study proposals as well as secondary data analysis applications.
+EOI submissions are encouraged from clinicians, researchers, potential funders, and others.
 Both international and national investigators are welcomed.
 EOI submissions will be subject to scientific review by the ORION Project Steering Committee to ensure quality, rigour, fit and other important criteria.
-The sub-study submission and approval process is a free service provided by the ACORN research team.
+The sub-study submission and approval process is a FREE service provided by the ORION team.

 ARCCIM: A World-Leading Public Health and Health Services Research Centre